ExplosiveMindsSoftware/cis-185-portfolio/Midterm Project/README.md

 Feature 1: Responsive design for mobile

-Feature 2:
+Feature 2: Hover animation for featured comics cards

+Feature 3: Form validation for email us form

 # Technologies Used

-I used HTML5, CSS3, and JavaScript for this project.
+I used HTML5 for semantics, CSS3 and Bootstrap for styling and hover animation, and JavaScript for form validation and send confirmation.

 # File Structure